 This should have very little impact, but there are minute differences (<0.01 degrees) in the results between the previous version and the new one, and only when very close to gimbal lock conditions.
 Tests run have shown the new version to be more accurate most of the time, and the average error to be smaller by at least a factor of 10.

 JointDriveMode flags are now obsolete, and thus have been removed.
 However, in earlier versions of Unity they were incorrectly being used to ignore the Configurable JointA physics component allowing a dynamic connection between rigidbodies, usually allowing some degree of movement such as a hinge.
 More info

 See in Glossary’s Joint Drive stiffness and damping settings.
-When upgrading a project to Unity 5.3 which uses Configurable JointsAn extremely customisable joint that other joint types are derived from.
-It can be used to create anything from adapted versions of existing joints to custom designed and highly specialised joints.
+When upgrading a project to Unity 5.3 which uses Configurable JointsAn extremely customizable joint that other joint types are derived from.
+It can be used to create anything from adapted versions of existing joints to custom designed and highly specialized joints.
 More info

 See in Glossary, users should be aware that these settings may now be having an effect when previously they did not - because they were wrongly being ignored based on the old JointDriveMode flags.

 As of 5.3, Legacy Animations, both existing and new, will not animate Light properties.
 Changes to the underlying data structure of the Lights have made them incompatible with Legacy.
-To properly animate Lights, please use the Animator ComponentA functional part of a GameObject.
-A GameObject can contain any number of components.
-Unity has many built-in components, and you can create your own by writing scripts that inherit from MonoBehaviour.
+To properly animate Lights, please use the Animator ComponentA component on a model that animates that model using the Animation system.
+The component has a reference to an Animator Controller asset that controls the animation.
 More info

 See in Glossary.=======